brianlam38/Sec-Cheatsheets/Web_Cheatsheet.md

 <a href="https://blog.netspi.com/attacking-sso-common-saml-vulnerabilities-ways-find/">Common SAML Implementation Mistakes</a>

-**SAML Components**
+SAML Components:

-_Relay State_: a token to reference state information maintained by the Service Provider (SP).
+* _Relay State_: a token to reference state information maintained by the Service Provider (SP).
-_SAMLResponse_: the response from the Identity Provider (IDP) containing the base64 encoded Assertion to the SP.
+* _SAMLResponse_: the response from the Identity Provider (IDP) containing the base64 encoded Assertion to the SP.

 **Exploitation**